Why build wooden boards?

 If, however, you are looking for something else, we love to build you your dream surf craft.
 Drop us an email with your ideas if you are looking for a personalised custom shape.

 Are Jabali surfboards ecofriendly?

-Using wood instead of foam as the core is a step towards more ecological surfing.
-Wood is a renewable resource and a wood core is sturdy, doesn't decay and retains its natural beauty.
+Using wood as a base material is a step towards more ecological surfing.
+Wood is a renewable resource and a wood core is sturdy, does not loose flexibility over time and retains its natural beauty.
 We like to think wooden boards can be displayed on the wall once people retire from surfing.